HanziJiang/Doodle-Jump-Assembly/README.md

 Doodle dies when it hits the evil creature in red.<br/>
 ![Alt Text](https://github.com/HanziJiang/Doodle-Jump-Assembly/blob/master/demo/hit_evil_demo.gif)

-Doodle jumps higher when it hits the sprint or the rocket.<br/>
+Doodle jumps higher when it hits the spring or the rocket.<br/>
 ![Alt Text](https://github.com/HanziJiang/Doodle-Jump-Assembly/blob/master/demo/spring_demo.gif)

 As the level increases, the game becomes more difficult.
 The width of the platform becomes smaller and the speed is faster.<br/>